will234/paypalnativecheckout-docs/README.md

-# Native checkout integration for Webview merchants
+# Native checkout integration (iOS only) for Webview merchants

 ## Demo on Sandbox with a Bigcommerce sample merchant using the webview intercept model